-Before you get started, you'll need to decide if you plan to buy or rent a pressure washer.
+Before you get started, decide if you'll buy or rent a pressure washer.
 If this is a small, once-a-year project that calls for a rented pressure washer, we have all your rental needs in one place.

 For light duty jobs such as cleaning your car or grill, an electric pressure washer is ideal.
-Using about 1300-1400 PSI, electric washes are portable and efficient in small areas, as well as on painted surfaces.
+Using about 1300-1400 PSI, electric pressure washers are portable and efficient in small areas, as well as on painted surfaces.